mrmurphy/hipstore-docs/displaying-a-list-of-products.md

          -- the displayName field on the Product record.
 ```

 You've got it!
 You're doing very well.
 I'll leave you to use what you learned above to apply decoders to the last two fields, tacos and image.
-Good luck
+Good luck!

-##

-## Sending the HTTP Request

-* Cmds
-* Msgs
-* Update function

 ## Rendering the Page